Teoscar Hernández Player Props: Mariners vs. Guardians

 Teoscar Hernández At The Plate

-- Hernandez has a double, two home runs and a walk while hitting .172.
+- Hernandez is batting .156 with a double, two home runs and a walk.

-- Hernandez has had a base hit in four of eight games this season, and multiple hits once.
+- Hernandez has had a base hit in four of nine games this season, and multiple hits once.

+- He has hit a long ball in one of nine games, and in 5.6% of his plate appearances.

-- Hernandez has an RBI in one game this year, and it was more than one in that game.
+- Hernandez has driven in a run in one game this year, and it was more than one in that game.

 - In one game this year, he scored, and he had multiple runs in that game.